-Use Form 6252, Installment Sale Income, to report the sale on the installment method.
-Also use Form 6252 to report any payment received in 2000 from a sale made in an earlier year that you reported on the installment method.
+Use Form 6252 to report the sale on the installment method.
+Also use Form 6252 to report any payment received during your 2005 tax year from a sale made in an earlier year that you reported on the installment method.

 To elect out of the installment method, report the full amount of the gain on a timely filed return (including extensions).
 If you timely filed your tax return without making the election, you can still make the election by filing an amended return within 6 months of the due date of your return (excluding extensions).
-Write "Filed pursuant to section 301.9100-2" at the top of the amended return, and file it at the same place you filed your original return.
+Write "Filed pursuant to section 301.9100-2" at the top of the amended return.